beckym223/manual_work/E6_long_edited.md

 haps best describe as "sociological":
-One might guess that [the reasons for this massive change in investment at- titudes] have something to do with  21For an important related paper, reaching similar conclusions by different techniques, see William Brainard, John Shoven, and Laurence Weiss.
+One might guess that [the reasons for this massive change in investment at- titudes] have something to do with

 ### ---Economics-1983-0-16.txt---
 the professionalization of the securities